3 Tips to Optimize Your Safe Streets and Roads for All (SS4A) Action Plan Application

 Supporting equity considerations

 UrbanLogiq has helped several government clients with the identification of underserved communities through data.
-Our platform enables public officials to assess both population characteristics and the initial equity impacts of proposed projects and strategies.
+Furthermore, our platform enables public officials to assess both population characteristics and the initial equity impacts of proposed projects and strategies.

 Helping you to measure your impact and report on your grant funding